WhaleConnect/whaleconnect/docs/CONTRIBUTING.md

-# Network Socket Terminal Contributing Guidelines
+# WhaleConnect Contributing Guidelines

-Thank you for contributing to Network Socket Terminal.
-Please review these contribution guidelines and be mindful of the [code of conduct](https://github.com/NSTerminal/.github/blob/main/CODE_OF_CONDUCT.md) in your contributions.
+Thank you for contributing to WhaleConnect.
+Please review these contribution guidelines and be mindful of the [code of conduct](https://github.com/WhaleConnect/.github/blob/main/CODE_OF_CONDUCT.md) in your contributions.

 ## Opening Issues

 We encourage using GitHub Issues as a centralized place for community engagement.
 Feel free to submit bug reports, feature requests, or questions, but please follow these steps before doing so:

 - Ensure your issue has not already been submitted.
-  - You can search by [issue label](https://github.com/NSTerminal/terminal/labels) to effectively find related information.
+  - You can search by [issue label](https://github.com/WhaleConnect/whaleconnect/labels) to effectively find related information.
   - Be sure to include closed issues in your search in case your issue has already been resolved.
 - Ensure you have filled out the correct issue template.
 - Provide a clear description of your issue in the title.

 ### Bug Reports

-- If you have found a security concern, **please do not submit it in GitHub Issues.** Instead, refer to the project's [security policy](https://github.com/NSTerminal/.github/blob/main/SECURITY.md).
+- If you have found a security concern, **please do not submit it in GitHub Issues.** Instead, refer to the project's [security policy](https://github.com/WhaleConnect/.github/blob/main/SECURITY.md).
 - Make sure your environment is officially supported ([System Requirements](readme.md#minimum-hardware-requirements)).
   - Currently supported OS+architecture combinations are: Windows+x64, Linux+x64, macOS+ARM64.
 - Check if the bug still exists on the main branch.